-In Star Wars Legion, units have several slots available for upgrade cards.
-Frequently used to make up a few points or to copy a high-performance list, we don’t always understand their real impact on the game.
-Some of us wonder: Is this good equipment?
-Which upgrades should you put on which units?
-Should you overload your units?
-Or conversely, is it acceptable to play with a unit that has no equipment whatsoever?
-To answer these questions, you need to be able to identify the role of an upgrade card and its (potential) benefits.
-This is a tricky exercise for the uninitiated.
-However, by asking the right questions the exercise becomes accessible to everyone.
-In this article, I’ll show you how to read between the lines on your mini-cards to improve your decision-making.
+In Star Wars: Legion, units have several slots for upgrade cards.
+Often used to spend a few leftover points or copy a high-performing list, many players don’t fully grasp the impact these mini cards can have on the game.
+Some of us wonder: is this good equipment?
+Which upgrade goes with which unit?
+Should you load your units with gear?
+Or on the contrary, is it okay to run a unit with no upgrades at all?
+To answer these questions, you need to understand the role of an upgrade card and how cost-effective it can be.
+It’s a tricky exercise for newcomers.
+But by asking the right questions, it becomes accessible to everyone.
+In this article, I’ll show you how to read between the lines on your mini cards so you never have to fly blind again.

 The process of evaluating an upgrade card

-The next four steps will help you assess the usefulness of an equipment card for your unit.
-For each step, I’ll analyze the following cards as example:
+The four steps below will help you assess the usefulness of an upgrade card for your unit.
+To illustrate my points, I’ll walk through the process using these seven upgrades:

 Evaluate the impact against a firing squad

-Imagine a fictive turn zero during which your opponent has the initiative.
-He has the right to perform a ranged attack action on one of your units, which has no cover.
-In other words, your opponent has a firing squad and your unit has a serious chance of going down.
-In this exercise, the objective is to determine the usefulness of the upgrade by answering the following two questions:
+Imagine a theoretical “turn zero” in which your opponent has initiative.
+They are allowed to perform a ranged attack against one of your units, which is out in the open with no cover.
+In other words, you’re facing a firing squad, and your unit is at serious risk of being wiped out.
+In this exercise, the goal is to evaluate the value of an upgrade by answering two key questions:

-• If your unit is decimated during this attack, will the upgrade have paid for itself?
+- If your unit is wiped out by this attack, did the upgrade at least pay for itself?

-Targeting Scopes and Offensive Push are of no use to you in defence.
-If your soldiers die, you will have wasted the points from these upgrades.
-The same goes for the Smoke Grenades: they could have improved your cover but as you don’t have the initiative, you can’t use them.
+Targeting Scopes and Offensive Push are no help on defense.
+If your troops go down, the points spent on those upgrades are wasted.
+The same goes for Smoke Grenades: they could have improved your cover, but without initiative, you can’t use them in time.

 The big winners in this exercise are Duck and Cover and Prepared Supplies.
 These upgrades are useful when faced with a firing squad: they can either increase the unit’s cover or cancel a hit.
 The chances of them paying off are high (but not perfect, given that no-one is safe from a dice roll containing only critical hits).